killvxk/uefi-rootkit/README.md

 . edksetup.sh
 ```

-_Note: Every new session requires the environment variables to be set and the script to be run._
+_**Note**: Every new session requires the environment variables to be set and the script to be run._

 In `Conf/target.txt` you need to change `TARGET_ARCH` to `X64` and `TOOL_CHAIN_TAG` to use your tool chain (`Conf/tools_def.txt` has a list of all tool chains and allows for custom definitions).
 I entered `GCC5` to use my gcc 11.2.0 installation.